Denny Hamlin: Video games

 Hamlin, alongside his Toyota teammates, recorded video clips demonstrating how to drive a lap at each of the NASCAR tracks featured in the 2016 circuit for the video game NASCAR Heat Evolution.
 He was also one of eight playable drivers in the EA Sports NASCAR Racing arcade game, notably the only rookie featured.
 In 2022, Hamlin appeared on the front cover of NASCAR Rivals, alongside his car.

 Personal life

 Hamlin is the youngest son of Dennis Hamlin and Mary Lou Clark.
 He was born in Tampa, Florida, at what is now St. Joseph's Women's Hospital, and moved to Virginia when he was two years old.
+Denny's father, who was in the late stages of COPD, died from injuries sustained in a house fire on December 28, 2025, at the age of 75.

 Hamlin and Jordan Fish have two daughters and a son together.
-On January 1, 2024, Hamlin and Jordan Fish became engaged.
+On January 1, 2024, Hamlin and Fish became engaged.

 Hamlin is a basketball fan and has season tickets for the Charlotte Hornets of the National Basketball Association (NBA).
 Hamlin is also a recreational player and has torn the anterior cruciate ligament (ACL) in each of his knees once while playing, the left in 2010 and the right in 2015.